Mossberg 500 Review: Is it worth it?

 Both the 870 and the 500 have been American staples – they are both the leaders in pump action shotgun sales.
 Although the Remington 870 is known to be the most popular pump action shotgun with 3 million sold by the 1980s, Mossberg caught up in sales at a later date (although in a faster time from first being available for sale).

-The Mossberg 500 isn’t a “copy” of the 870, but it was sure introduced to compete with it.
+The Mossberg 500 isn’t a “copy” of the 870, but it was surely introduced to compete with it.
 At first, the Mossberg 500 had reliability issues with its original single action bar design but the 500 now has twin action bars as of the expiration of Remington’s patent on the design.

 The Remington 870 is more refined but the Mossberg 500 is surely the work-horse of the two shotguns: the Mossberg 500 is the only one adopted by the military as a shotgun.